supervisely-ecosystem/create-trainset-for-smarttool/README.md

 # Create Trainset for SmartTool

-- convert shape or rasterize (1. rasterize, 2. remove classes)...
+- convert shape or rasterize (1. rasterize, 2. remove classes)... step is needed beacause of objects intersection during annotation